 The Migratory Birds of the Americas Conservation Enhancements Act has been passed in the Senate!
 This legislation would reauthorize and enhance the bipartisan Neotropical Migratory Bird Conservation Act, which protects the habitats of migratory birds all along their seasonal routes.
 Now the president must sign it into law.
 Read more here….

-- River Legacy Nature Center – Replacement of signage at the bird blind.
+- River Legacy Nature Center – feeders and birdbaths

 A new travel book about wildlife and nature destinations was recently made available.
 The book, Wild DFW: Explore the Amazing Nature Around Dallas – Fort Worth by Amy Martin offers a natural history, ecology, and geography of North Texas.
 FWAS has a featured role in the section on the Village Creek Drying Beds.
 For more information and where to buy, go to: https://wild-dfw.com.